The Pegasus Display Team –– by Prosper Keating

 Air Vice-Marshal Ranald Munro CBE TD VR DL, who began his career as a ‘Tom’ in 4 Coy, 10 PARA and rose to the rank of Major General in the Army Reserve before moving across to the Royal Auxiliary Air Force, said: “Every display jump executed by the Pegasus Display Team is as much a memorial to those who jumped in World War Two as the Memorial to the wartime Tenth Battalion in Somerby.”.

 Formally removed from the Order of Battle in November 1944, the Battalion reformed in 1947 as the 10th (City of London) Battalion, with several veterans of the wartime Battalion in its ranks.
-The Battalion’s designation changed several times but it was generally known as 10 PARA and took part every September in the commemorative drop on Arnhem before it was disbanded in 1999.
+The Battalion’s designation changed several times but from the 1960s on, it was generally known as 10 PARA and took part every September in the commemorative drop on Arnhem before it was disbanded in 1999.

 To be chosen to parade with the veterans of the wartime Tenth at the Somerby reunion organised every September by the Leicestershire Parachute Regimental Association was as great an honour for we members of the post-war Battalion as the annual drop on Arnhem.
 The veterans entrusted us with their battalion traditions and heritage.